Many people love Hong Kong, others don’t like it that much. Is it worth visiting this city? Find out in this article.

 Hong Kong: some pictures

 The clock tower in Tsim Sha Tsui, Kowloon

 Bruce Lee statue at the Avenue of Stars

 Hong Kong by night

 One of the trains of the Hong Kong MTR

 What about you?
 Have you ever been in Hong Kong?
 Did you like it?

-Here some more info if you want to visit Lijiang, in China.
-Here the guide on how to cross the border between Shenzhen and Hong Kong.
-Here the travel guide to China.
+Here is some more info if you want to visit Lijiang, in China.
+Here is the guide on how to cross the border between Shenzhen and Hong Kong.
+Here is the travel guide to China.